Greece: The island of Andros – 4 nights

 In this our second Cycladic route (the other being Naxos and Amorgos), you are based in the old Venetian capital of Chora, unspoilt and authentically Greek, yet beautifully preserved too.
 Not for you the crowds of the resort of Batsi; instead the quiet beaches and hills of the south eastern part of the island, all within easy reach of your accommodation.

-For this route we make use of local buses to take you to the start of each walk (or back from the end); where these fail, our local driver Stelios and his son Dimitris will be on hand to fill in the gaps.
+For this route we make use of local buses to take you to the start of each walk (or back from the end); where these fail, our local driver Sissy will be on hand to fill in the gaps.
 And always at hand, the knowledgeable Ariana, who will brief you on the best way to spend your days.
 We offer not just one but two cross-island walks (for the hardy), one starting at Batsi and the other at the archaeological (Geometric period) site of Zagora, and taking in the monastery of Panachradou on the way back to Chora.
 Three other shorter walks take you to parts closer to Chora, notably to the eminently swimmable beaches of Korthi and Gialia.

 This island route is offered from April to the end of November, though we suspect your walking will be limited by the heat in July and August, and your swimming and relaxation likewise increased.